Prescription Drug Plans

 Enrolling in a Part D plan is optional, but it is important to note that if you don’t enroll in a Part D plan when you are first eligible, you may have to pay a penalty if you decide to enroll later.

 Each plan has a list of covered drugs, called a formulary, and the plan's cost and coverage can vary depending on the drugs you take and the plan you choose.
-Some plan may have lower monthly premium but higher copayments for the drugs, others may have higher monthly premium but lower copayments for drugs.
+Some plans may have lower monthly premium but higher copayments for the drugs, others may have higher monthly premium but lower copayments for drugs.

-It's important to review the plan's formulary, costs, and coverage rules each year during the open enrollment period to make sure it still meets your needs.
+It's important to review the plan's formulary, costs, and coverage rules each year during the open enrollment period (Oct 15 - Dec 7) to make sure it still meets your needs.

 Start the Conversation